KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Page Table Structure

 Each entry in the page table manages the state for a single `128x128` texel page.
-So if the virtual resolution is set to `8182x8192`, the page table will need to be `64x64` elements in size.
+So, if the virtual resolution is set to `8182x8192`, the page table will need to be `64x64` elements in size.

 Here is a possible implementation of a page table entry (32 bits per entry):